miker704/Strife/patches2.md

 - Binded ajax call the change/remove server invite splash to recieve server in server actions.js
 - Added ajax call to update the name of a dm server in dm server api util.js.
 - Binded ajax call to update the name of a dm server in dmServer actions.
+- Changed the front end route for guild discovery from `/$/channels/guild-discovery/` to `/$/guild-discovery/`.

 ### Other Changes